-In the last couple of days I’ve read the book Creative Confidence by Tom and David Kelly, who both work at IDEO.
-The book empowers people to be more creative, which according to them lies in all of us and sometimes just needs a little nudge in the right direction.
+In the last couple of days, I’ve read the book Creative Confidence by Tom and David Kelly, who both work at IDEO.
+The book empowers people to be more creative, which according to them lies in all of us.
+Sometimes, it just needs a little nudge in the right direction.
 In the book, there is a chapter called “Spark – from blank page to insight”.
-It provides several concepts to cultivate a creative spark.
-So, let’s change the way we ask questions.
+It provides several concepts to cultivate a creative spark by changing the questions we ask.
+So, how?

 How to ask better questions